SergeiPatiakin/mup-xml-sign/README.md

-This tool allows you to sign XMLs on Mac using Serbian MUP-issued smart cards, e.g. HOV-DA2 reports for NBS.
+`mup-xml-sign` allows you to sign XMLs on Mac using Serbian MUP-issued smart cards.
+This can be useful for e.g. generating HOV-DA2 reports for NBS.

 # Installation

-This tool must be run with x86 Python in order to be compatible with x86 PKCS11 libraries.
+`mup-xml-sign` must be run with x86 Python in order to be compatible with x86 PKCS11 libraries.
 - Find an Intel-only Python installer on https://www.python.org/downloads/
 - Install it.
 Note the installation location such as `/Library/Frameworks/Python.framework/Versions/3.9`
 - Use the newly installed pip instance to install mup-xml-sign: `/Library/Frameworks/Python.framework/Versions/3.9/bin/pip3 install mup-xml-sign`